Fishing industry in China: Illegal, unreported and unregulated fishing (IUU)

+China's Distant Water Fishing (DWF) fleet hosts information personnel, including Party cells and security stewards, to enforce discipline and reporting under a "far-seas policing" model, while advanced communications systems allow vessels to serve as mobile data nodes supporting Beijing’s Blue Ocean Information Network, which integrates fixed, floating, and underwater sensors for persistent maritime surveillance.

 Permanent Commission for the South Pacific (CPPS)

 South American countries such as Chile, Ecuador, Peru, and Columbia; also known as the Permanent Commission to the South Pacific (CPPS), have been working to address the Chinese fishing industries effect on local fishing and environmental impact in Eastern Tropical Pacific Oceans.
 The main objective of the CPPS is to protect the ecological biodiversity of the Eastern Tropical Pacific Ocean through the enforcement of maritime law and environmental regulations.
-Large industrial fishing can deeply impacts domestic fishing industries, especially in South American countries through bycatch and other large scale fishing practices overexploiting oceanic regions.
-The CPPS is directly linked to the Agreement on Port State Measure (PSMA) has enabled for the monitoring and surveillance of the Chinese fleet and identify IUU fishing.
-CPPS and other UN groups such as the International Maritime Organization, the International Labour Organization, and the Food and Agriculture Organization have been trying to limit the amount of IUU fishing that occurs ocean wide, yet there is still abundant amount of IUU fishing that occurs.
-Clearly there have been UN and NGO initiatives to eliminate IUU fishing internationally, however this still does not completely prevent IUU fishing from occurring.
+Large-scale industrial fishing can deeply impact domestic fishing industries, especially in South American countries through bycatch and other practices.
+The CPPS is directly linked to the Agreement on Port State Measure (PSMA) has enabled for the monitoring and surveillance of the Chinese fleet and identifying IUU fishing.
+CPPS and other UN groups such as the International Maritime Organization, the International Labour Organization, and the Food and Agriculture Organization have been trying to limit IUU fishing, with limited success.
+UN and NGO initiatives to eliminate IUU fishing have not ended IUU fishing.

-NGO's and IUU fishing
+Non-government organizations

-Sea Shepherd Conservation has been a primary supporter in eliminating IUU fishing in many areas of the Eastern Tropic Pacific (ETP), especially UNESCO Heritage Sites such as the Galapagos Islands, Malpelo Island, and the Coiba National Park.
-Sea Shepherd has been working with different naval forces in the Eastern Tropical Pacific to detect and combat IUU fishing.
+Sea Shepherd Conservation has worked to eliminate IUU fishing in the Eastern Tropic Pacific (ETP), especially UNESCO Heritage Sites such as the Galapagos Islands, Malpelo Island, and Coiba National Park.
+Sea Shepherd works with ETP naval forces to detect and combat IUU fishing.
 Other Non-Government Organizations (NGO) such as Global Fishing Watch, Oceana, and SkyTruth have been involved in the legal and physical process of detaining fishing vessels.

+Africa

+IUU causes loss by flooding markets with low-cost illegal catch.
+Africa loses an estimated $11.2 billion annually, including $9.4 billion in West Africa, where PRC trawlers damage seabeds and deplete fish stocks critical to livelihoods and food security.

+Latin America

+Latin America incurs up to $2.3 billion in annual losses, including $600 million in lost income and about $500 million in lost tax revenue.

 Galapagos

-A large Chinese fishing fleet of hundreds of vessels visits the ocean around the Galapagos Islands each year.
-In 2017 the Ecuadorian Navy seized the reefer vessel Fu Yuan Yu Leng 999 inside the Galapagos Marine Reserve with over 6,000 frozen sharks including whale sharks.
-The Fu Yuan Yu Leng 999 vessel was responsible for harbouring nearly 572 tonnes of fish; 12 different species identified, 11 of those being prominent in the Galapagos Marine Reserve and 9 of the species being on the International Union for Conservation of Nature Red List (ICUN list).
-The crew were tried and convicted of illegal fishing with each sentenced to four years in prison and the vessel's owner was fined six million dollars.
-Ecuadorian authorities and civil society accuse the Chinese of fishing indiscriminately and without respect for the law or regulations.
-While Chinese fishing vessels have visited the area every year since 1978 the number and size of the vessels has vastly increased in recent years.